Welcome from the Chair of Governors

 I have great pleasure in welcoming you to the website of Muntham House School and hope you find all the information and news you need to gain a real understanding and knowledge of our wonderful community and the pupils and staff who live and work here.

-We have a strong Governing Body of fourteen members drawn from the local community and further afield; we are fortunate that all our Governors bring their experiences and expertise from the medical profession, education, business, finance, and public service, to support the successful running of our school and the best possible outcomes for the young people in our care.
+We have a strong Governing Body of seventeen members drawn from the local community and further afield; we are fortunate that all our Governors bring their experiences and expertise from the medical profession, education, business, finance, and public service, to support the successful running of our school and the best possible outcomes for the young people in our care.

 Our work is organised through formal and informal meetings and the list below will give you some idea of how we carry out our roles and responsibilities: